What is the Wealth Effect?

 Being Cautious of the Wealth Effect Trap

 It’s wise to preserve and bolster wealth, especially during wealth effect periods and to hedge against the bear market that is inevitably going to follow any bull market.
 It’s perfectly acceptable to spend more if there is additional money to be spent.
-However, it is not wise to overextend oneself financially or become much more speculative in one’s approach to investments.
+However, it’s not wise to overextend oneself financially or become much more speculative with investments.

 One good way to preserve and create wealth is to work with the trend, not against it.
 Contrarian positions pay off – sometimes – but it’s typically wisest to work with the market, bull or bear, when making any investments or trading plays.

 The wealth effect is a theory with a psychological component that leads to real-life outcomes.
-Individuals and households experiencing a wealth effect – due to high-performing portfolios via rising stock prices – perceive themselves as wealthier and are thus prone to spending more.
-It leads to changes in consumer spending rates that actively affect the domestic economy.
+Individuals and households experiencing a wealth effect perceive themselves as wealthier and are thus prone to spending more.
+This leads to changes in consumer spending rates that actively affect the domestic economy.

 Thank you for reading CFI’s explanation of the wealth effect.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: